kubeflow/notebooks/CONTRIBUTING.md

 ### Scopes

+You may optionally include a __scope__ after the prefix, for example:

 - `nb` (notebooks - web-app, controller, images)
 - `pvc` (volumes - web-app, controller)
 - `tb` (tensorboards - web-app, controller)